Cold start (recommender systems): New user

 The new user case refers to when a new user enrolls in the system and for a certain period of time the recommender has to provide recommendation without relying on the user's past interactions, since none has occurred yet.

 This problem is of particular importance when the recommender is part of the service offered to users, since a user who is faced with recommendations of poor quality might soon decide to stop using the system before providing enough interaction to allow the recommender to understand his/her interests.

 The main strategy in dealing with new users is to ask them to provide some preferences to build an initial user profile.
-A threshold has to be found between the length of the user registration process, which if too long might indice too many users to abandon it, and the amount of initial data required for the recommender to work properly.
+A threshold has to be found between the length of the user registration process, which if too long might induce too many users to abandon it, and the amount of initial data required for the recommender to work properly.

 Similarly to the new items case, not all recommender algorithms are affected in the same way.

 Item-item recommenders will be affected as they rely on user profile to weight how relevant other user's preferences are.
 Collaborative filtering algorithms are the most affected as without interactions no inference can be made about the user's preferences.